 Mutation spectrum from population genomics data

 For each SNP, the ancestral allele was inferred by performing ancestral reconstruction on the 13-taxa phylogeny to predict the nucleotides on internal nodes (see above).
 The ancestral allele was used to infer the derived allele segregating in P. tetraurelia, P. sexaurelia, P. caudatum and P. multimicronucleatum.
-This analysis was restricted to sites where the ancestral nucleotide was inferred with confidence score >= 0.90, where the derived allele was present in only a single individual, i.e. was a singleton, and was at 4-fold degenerate site.
+This analysis was restricted to sites where the ancestral nucleotide was inferred with confidence score ≥ 0.90, where the derived allele was present in only a single individual, i.e. was a singleton, and was at 4-fold degenerate site.
 Of these, we counted all mutations that were from G/C to A/T or from A/T to G/C, with respect to the total number of utilizable sites that were counted according to the same criteria as above.
 Care was also taken to remove all sites that were part of overlapping ORFs.

 Calculation of bias in mutation spectrum